Skip to main content

 2. From your perspective, how would you say the majority of your followers feel about their boobs?
 Do they feel more positive or negative?

+I have yet to come across ANYONE who loves their chest?
+In fact, do you?
+Does anybody?
+Society has an obsession with shaming people with breasts, you know, too small, too big, too asymmetrical, too sinful.
 Breast shaming isn’t exclusive to us big breast folk, it’s extended to people who are non binary, women breastfeeding in public, or people with breast cancer.
 We have been conditioned to live a life of struggle with managing breasts and those norms attached to it.
 I imagine a lot of people are neutral or maybe even disengaged.
 Boobs are political, and not to mention we barely know about them even though they are with us every-day.

 3. You host the podcast ‘Boob Share’ with breast cancer charity Coppafeel.
 What persuaded you to partner with the charity for this podcast and what have you learnt through working with Coppafeel?